yokoffing/NextDNS-Config/README.md

 > [!CAUTION]
 > Leave this feature enabled if you use something other than the [recommended blocklists](https://github.com/yokoffing/NextDNS-Config#privacy-lock) (see https://github.com/yokoffing/NextDNS-Config/issues/76).

-Add all the device brands you use.
+If you decide to use this feature, then add all the device brands that you use.

 <details>